 - Skin change – Skin side effects vary from color change to desquamation of skin.

 - High blood pressure – Targeted therapy targeting blood vessel formation can raise blood pressure.

 - Wound healing problem

-Autoimmune reactions – Sometimes, targeted therapy will activate immune system and causes autoimmune reactions in multiple organ including lungs, liver, skin, eyes or nervous system.
+Autoimmune reactions – Sometimes, targeted therapy will activate the immune system and causes autoimmune reactions in multiple organs including lungs, liver, skin, eyes, or nervous system.
 This side effect is not common but can be life-threatening.

 What causes side effects?